Help Prevent Flooding

 A drainage system is a system of pipes, drains and watercourses used to remove surface and sub-surface waters from an area.
 Because of the critical role these systems play in preventing flooding it is extremely important that they function correctly.

-The County’s Code of Ordinances strictly forbids dumping or discharge of anything, other than stormwater, into the drainage system.
-Illegal dumping or discharge is punishable by fines issued through Codes Enforcement.
+The county’s Code of Ordinances strictly forbids dumping or discharge of anything, other than stormwater, into the drainage system.
+Illegal dumping or discharge is punishable by fines issued through Code Enforcement.

-Violations should be reported to Natural Resources by telephone or e-mail.
+Violations should be reported to Parks and Natural Resources by telephone or email.
 Once they receive a complaint they investigate the problem within 72 hours and pursue corrective action.
-This includes enlisting the assistance of the Sheriff’s office when they can identify a responsible party, such as draining to the County system through an illegal pipe.
+This includes enlisting the assistance of the Sheriff’s office when they can identify a responsible party, such as draining to the county system through an illegal pipe.

 Any illicit discharges identified during maintenance are addressed upon reporting to us.
-Additionally, the County conducts six illicit discharge trainings each year for municipal staff Countywide to inform them on how to identify and report any issues.
+Additionally, the county conducts six illicit discharge trainings each year for municipal staff to inform them on how to identify and report any issues.